 We recently returned from the Falkland Islands.
 It is a fascinating place and definitely worth visiting if you are a nature lover.
 There are five penguin species breeding on the islands.
 This blog is about King penguins.

-Volunteer point is a home to the largest King penguin colony within the Falkland Islands with 1000 breeding birds (world population is 2 million breeding pairs).
+Volunteer point is a home to the largest King penguin colony within the Falkland Islands with 1000 breeding birds.

 As we visited Volunteer point in late January it was an incubation and brooding period for penguins.
 Some were sitting on the eggs, others already had small chicks.